complyue/edh-early-history/edh/README.md

 Missing Python/JavaScript or even Go in shifting to Haskell?
-Now you can have Edh, with many goodies from those languages but running in Haskell.
+Now you can have Edh, with many goodies from those languages but running embedded in Haskell.

 # Acknowledgement